+Our assessment strategy supports student's achievement and is tailored to the individual through in class feedback and formal assessment points.
+We believe passionately in developing authenticity and independence as we nurture our students, offer advice and guidance, whilst focusing on key transition stages from Year 6 through to life after Sixth Form.
 In Year 7 we have developed a unique London Nautical School Curriculum taught alongside the traditional curriculum.
 The LNS Curriculum is designed to expand our students' minds and enrich their understanding of the world around them within a local and global context.
 The six units have been developed to nurture and enhance student's literacy, oracy, written and social skills and provide a foundation for future success.
 The London Nautical School is an inclusive school and we believe in everyone's ability to succeed regardless of circumstance.
 For those requiring additional support, to aid this achievement, including students with special educational needs and those for whom English is an additional language, we have extensive support mechanisms.
-Since September 2015 we also have a dedicated Autism Spectrum Disorder (ASD) Unit.
+We also have a dedicated Autism Spectrum Disorder (ASD) Unit.
 Boys from the ASD unit flourish in the school under our inclusive philosophy and regularly achieve well.
-How to apply - 1 Applications must be made using the Common Application Form from your home borough by Tuesday 31 October 2023. - 2 In addition the Supplementary Information Form obtainable from the school or via lambeth.gov.uk/eadmissions must be completed and sent directly to The London Nautical School by Tuesday 31 October 2023.
-For information about this school's open days, please visit our website: lambeth.gov.uk/ apply-for-a-secondary-schoolplace-for-2024-25-open-days Details are also available from the school directly.
+Over Subscription The following criteria will be used to rank pupils in the case of oversubscription: